ervandew/eclim/src/doc/content/guides/troubleshoot.rst

-A fairly common occurrence for users new to eclim, is that after starting eclimd and then attempting to execute some project dependent functionality, and the functionality appears to do nothing or eclim complains that the project could not be determined.
+A fairly common occurrence for users new to eclim, is that after starting eclimd and then attempting to execute some project dependent functionality, the functionality appears to do nothing or eclim complains that the project could not be determined.
 If you have existing projects created in eclipse and eclim is not finding them, then the likely cause is that your projects are located in a non-default workspace location.